Josh Jackman

 His data-driven work has been featured in United Nations and World Health Organisation documents, as well as publications including The Eco Experts, Financial Times, The Independent, The Telegraph, The Times, The Sun, and The Daily Express.

 He’s appeared as a renewables expert on BBC One’s Rip-Off Britain, ITV1’s Tonight show, and BBC Radio 4 and 5, as well as taking up advisory roles in BT’s smart home tech initiative and at multiple Grand Designs events.
+He also possesses unceasing enthusiasm for Arsenal, The Traitors, and cats.

 Posts from Josh Jackman